The Secret Patios Of Chicago

 This Filipino restaurant in Wicker Park works well for date night, dinner with a friend, or even just having some chicken adobo by yourself.
 The charm factor increases even more when you can sit on their small, tree-lined back patio.
 It feels like the kind of tiny urban backyard you’re certain exists but have never experienced for yourself, like exact change or a runner’s high.
 Don’t skip out on dessert while you’re here—the pastries are fantastic and the halo halo is some of the best we’ve had in Chicago.

 Chief O’Neill’s in Avondale feels like a classic Chicago bar (meaning full of wood and dim lighting to protect you from the light of day).
 But there’s also a spacious garden area for outdoor dining, the tables are spaced far apart, and overall it feels very peaceful.
 Plus they have live music on Sundays in their beer garden.
 Because drinking and eating corned beef while listening to an Irish folk band is classic Chicago, too.

-Fiya opened in Andersonville last spring, and this Israeli restaurant is wonderful.
+Fiya opened in Andersonville in 2020, and this Israeli restaurant is great.
 From the pillowy pita to the tahini-rich hummus that’s slick with olive oil to a khachapuri filled with shakshuka—it’s all delicious.
 And you can’t see it from the street, but they have a large, quiet, courtyard behind the restaurant that’s filled with string lights and trees.
 It’s exactly the kind of relaxing spot that’s perfect for a casual weekday dinner.